Find job opportunities

 In North America, networking is common practice and building a professional network is crucial to your job search.
 There’s a difference between nepotism and using your network to find job opportunities.
 Just remember networking is a two-way street.
 It’s not just about you but about developing mutually valuable relationships.

-Start by telling people—friend, acquaintances, roommates, business owners, etc.— you’re looking for a job.
-Explain why you came to Canada, mention a few skills you have, past work experiences you enjoyed and state what you are looking for, exactly.
+Start by telling people—friends, acquaintances, roommates, business owners, etc.— you’re looking for a job.
+Explain why you came to Canada, mention a few skills you have, past work experiences you enjoyed and state what exactly you are looking for.
 If anyone hears about an opportunity that could be a good fit, you’ll be informed!

-If you go to the gym, take classes, play a team sport, if you’re going to an event and if the moment is right, mention your job search.
+If you go to the gym, take classes, play a team sport, attend an event and the moment is right, mention your job search.
 Just don’t dwell on it too much.
 People want to know what you’re looking for but no one wants to hear you rant about a frustrating job search, interviewers who don’t call back or opportunities that fell through!

 You may want to check if there are Facebook groups for professionals in your field.

 And don’t forget the network you’re already a member of—PVTistes.net!
-Members generously share tips and opportunities on the forum.
+Check out our jobs board.

 Since you’ll be networking, it may be a good idea to invest in business cards.
 This is the best way to make a great first impression and share your contact information easily (instead of fumbling around in your bag for a pen or having to spell your name to be added to a contact list!).
 You can order business cards online, print your own cards or go to a brick and mortar store—shop around for deals.

-There are plenty of staffing agencies (also called “placement agencies” or “employment agencies”) all over Canada and many WHV holders find casual or contract work through them.
+There are plenty of recruitment agencies (also called “staffing agencies” or “employment agencies”) all over Canada and many Working Holiday makers find casual or contract work through them.
 These are some of the biggest ones:

 Many of these agencies have different branches that deal with different industries and niches—for example, one for skilled trades jobs, one for IT, one for admin positions, etc. Don’t show up at the trades branch if you’re looking for a customer service position!

 A few agencies only hire permanent residents, like Bilingual Source.
-Applying is probably a waste of time unless you have a unique profile and the client can be persuaded to sponsor you for a work permit at the end of your WHV.
+Applying is probably a waste of time unless you have a unique profile and the client can be persuaded to sponsor you for a closed work permit.

-Remember that registering with a staffing agency as a candidate is free.
-The agency charges the client (i.e., the employer) a fee.
+Remember that registering with a recruitment agency as a candidate is free.
+The agency charges the client (i.e. the employer) a fee.

 No matter where you register, the process involves:

-• Bringing your passport, SIN, resume and a void cheque (for payroll) before you even get a contract.
-In return, you’ll get a paper folder filled with every single piece of paper you may need if you’re offered a job, such as time sheets.
+- Bringing your passport, SIN and resume before you even get a contract.
+In return, you’ll get a folder with every single piece of info you may need if you’re offered a job, such as time sheets.

-Once you’re registered with an agency, don’t hesitate to call your contact regularly to see if there are new openings.
-Many staffing agencies are good at harvesting your info and adding your profile to their database of candidates but until you completed an assignment or two, you’re candidate #125487—don’t expect the staff to remember you or give you personalized attention.
+Once you’re registered with an agency, feel free to call your contact regularly to see if there are new openings.
+Many recruitment agencies are good at harvesting your info and adding your profile to their database of candidates but until you have completed an assignment or two, you’re one candidate out of many—don’t expect the staff to remember you or give you personalised attention.

 Contact companies directly

 If you’re looking for a company in a specific sector, try Yellow Pages.
-You can also use the directories of Canadian companies from Innovation, Science and Economic Development Canada.
-A business registry search is being developed as of 2018.
-Until the launch of the new pilot, real-time information about businesses registered in Canada can be accessed through business registries organized by province/territory.
+Information about businesses registered in Canada can be accessed through business registries organised by province/territory.

 Once you find a company you’re interested in, check out their website (there could be a “career opportunities” section) and their social media accounts (where job offers can also be posted).

 No opening?
 If you’re dead-set on working for a specific company, a final option would be to send your resume and cover letter and hope to be added to the internal database of applicants for unadvertised job opportunities.
-Great organizations are always interested in hearing from great talents.
+Great organisations are always interested in hearing from talented people.
 Your cover letter will have to be particularly strong and highlight unique skills and experience to be noticed.

 “I’m overqualified for the job!”
 “I don’t have enough work experience for the position!”

-The job posting says “previous experience required” and you have none, or it requires a minimum of five years of experience and you only have three because five years ago, you were in high school.
+The job posting says “previous experience required” and you have none, or it requires a minimum of five years of experience and you only have three.
 You have two of the “required skills” but you’re missing a “preferred skill.”
 If you honestly think you’re a good fit, just apply!
 Employers are always looking for unicorns but most aren’t waiting for candidates whose resumes shine with perfect qualifications.
-Maybe you won’t be hired—but maybe you’ll be called for an interview (yay, an opportunity to practise!) and who knows … maybe you are a good fit.
+Maybe you won’t be hired—but maybe you’ll be called for an interview (yay, an opportunity to practise!) and who knows… maybe you are a good fit.

 Remember to include all relevant keywords in your resume and cover letter (refer to the job posting) and don’t sell yourself short.

-If you have to start in a more junior position, build skills and try to earn a promotion when you get the chance.
+If you have to, you can start in a more junior position, build skills and try to earn a promotion when you get the chance.
 Once you gain some work experience in Canada and have a few local references, it will be easier to improve your career prospects.

 Don’t get scammed!